kanlab/kanlab/README.md

 This way, you can apply changes to kanban board's source and run it directly using your custom settings.

 I hope everything works for you.
-For additional assistance you can visit the near-dead gitter channel linked below.
+For additional assistance you can visit the near-dead gitter channel linked above.
 I receive email notifications of this and will usually answer.
 Enjoy!

 ---